 Another famous depiction occurs in Jason and the Argonauts, as Jason treads the same ground as Odysseus.
 In this tale, the siren song is drowned out by crew member Orpheus who distracts the crew with his beautiful lyre playing.
 Only one crew member, tragically blessed with acute hearing, heard the sirens over the lute and fell overboard.

 Hera, the Queen of the Gods, persuaded the Sirens to enter into a music competition with the Muses – the elegant Gods of artistic inspiration.

 After the Sirens lost the competition, the Muses plucked the feathers from the Sirens’ wings and, in anguish, the Sirens threw themselves into the Souda Bay, turning into the Leukai islands which can be seen from our titular villa.

 Today, the Leukai islands are known as Nisi and Leon, and the view certainly wouldn’t be the same without them.

 Sitting as a lone figure, high above the Souda Bay, Sirens’ House is a perfect example of traditional Cretan architecture.
 Romantic and secluded, this house is truly off the beaten track with stunning, sweeping views of the Kalami beach and its own gardens below.

-If, however, you wish to experience a different side to the myth, Muse’s is a another beautifully remote house situated in Souda Bay.
-The classic structure is a warming and inviting place for your family and, with mesmerising views across the Bay, you’ll be inspired by what you see.
+If, however, you wish to experience the other side of the myth, you should consider some of our villas in Crete, such as Muse’s – another of our beautifully remote villas, also situated in Souda Bay.
+The classic structure is a warm and inviting place for your family and, with mesmerising views across the Bay, you’ll be inspired by what you see.